-I am currently a senior lecturer in Applied Linguistics at Swansea University: Staff homepage.
-I am currently developing several research strands mainly focusing on various aspects of syntax and vocabulary in L2 French, German and Spanish.
+I am currently a lecturer in Applied Linguistics at Swansea University: Staff homepage.
+I am currently developing several research strands mainly focussing on various aspects of syntax and vocabulary in L2 French, German and Spanish.

 Between 2010-2011 I was a part-time lecturer in French Linguistics at Newcastle University.

 Between 2009-2010 I worked as a post-doctoral researcher at the Department of Education, University of Oxford on an ESRC funded project examining teacher code-switching and the acquisition of vocabulary by instructed English learners of French led by Prof Ernesto Macaro.
 The project sought to establish principled or optimal use of teacher code-switching into the learner’s first language.
 We had approximately 300 year nine (aged 14) students and 11 teachers from seven schools taking part in the project and have developed a range of listening activities, accompanying teaching materials and baseline proficiency measures.
 We will analyse this data quantitatively but will also conduct qualitative research using stimulated recall and a subset of learners tested.